Charles Stanley vs Hargreaves Lansdown

 Charles Stanley vs Hargreaves Lansdown - fees

 Charles Stanley represents good value with a flat 0.30% annual fee capped at £600.
 This doesn't include the underlying fund charges, which will alter depending on the underlying funds held in the portfolio.
 Trading shares costs £10 while trading funds costs £4.
 All account holders receive £50 worth of credits every six months which can be used to trade for free.
-This translates to up to 5 free share trades.
+This translates to up to 5 free share trades or roughly 12 free fund trades.

 Hargreaves Lansdown can provide good value for money when it comes to trading as well.
-This is because, although its headline trading fee of £11.95 is more expensive than Charles Stanley's fee of £10, that cost drops the more trades you complete per month.
-Hargreaves Lansdown recently scrapped its charges for Junior ISAs and introduced reduced charges for its Lifetime ISA.
+This is because its headline trading fee of £6.95 is cheaper than Charles Stanley's fee of £10, plus, this fee is further reduced to £3.95 if you complete 20 or more deals in the previous month that cost drops the more trades you complete per month.
+In terms of fund fees, Charles Stanley charges £4 per trade whereas Hargreaves Lansdown charges £1.95.

 In order to understand which option will offer you better value, you need to assess what you are likely to invest in and how often you are likely to make changes if you opt to invest in investment trusts, ETFs or shares.